 8. Palace of Fine Arts

-The Painted Ladies are a collection of colorful Victorian houses that you can view from Alamo Square.
+The Painted Ladies are a collection of colorful row of Victorian homes that you can view from Alamo Square, most famous for their appearance in the opening credits of Full House (1987-1995).
 Take a picnic and enjoy awesome views and people watching, especially at sunset.

 10. Ina Coolbrith Park at night